 Quick Summary

-- Averagely, you should drink at least 8-ounce glasses of water daily to lose weight.
+- To lose weight effectively, it's recommended to drink at least eight 8-ounce glasses of water daily.

 How Drinking Water Can Help You Lose Weight

-As many as 59% of U.S. adults point to increasing water consumption as a successful part of their weight loss plan [1].
+As many as 59% of U.S. adults point to increasing water consumption as a successful part of their weight loss plan, according to the study published in PubMed [1].

 Research shows that healthy eating habits are linked to individuals who drink more water, consuming approximately 200 fewer calories per day than those who do not drink enough water [2].